golang-china/godocu/README.md

-  first   compare the source and target, the first difference output tree    compare different directory structure of the source and target code    prints a formatted string to target as Go source code plain   prints plain text documentation to target as godoc tmpl    prints documentation from template list    generate godocu style documents list merge   merge source doc to target
+  first   compare the source and target, the first difference output tree    compare different directory structure of the source and target code    prints a formatted string to target as Go source code tmpl    prints documentation from template list    generate godocu style documents list merge   merge source doc to target